ooni/orchestra/README.md

 **proteus-registry**

-Status: ~COMPLETE
+Status: BETA

 Is responsible for registering probes and keeping tabs on what their related metadata is.

 **proteus-notify**

-Status: ~COMPLETE
+Status: BETA

 Is responsible for dispatching notifications out to OPOS clients depending on the capabilities they support.

 **proteus-frontend**

-Status: WIP
+Status: BETA

 Is the frontend to: